marianfoo/PodcastAnalyticsBWB/README.md

 The two blocks consist of a 152-second block and a 132-second block.
 Whether the long or the short block comes first varies.
 Since episode 94, however, this is apparently no longer the case.
+The evaluation had taken place on 24.10.2021.
+The advertising blocks are so constant that there are indications that the blocks were changed afterwards.
+The contracts with advertising partners usually do not last long, so that the advertising blocks are exchanged later.
+The fact that the last episodes are not constant also indicates that the 'original' advertising blocks are still included.

 ![Plot Ad Duration](plot_ads.png "Plot Ad Duration")